Neijuan: Neijuan in the IT industry

 In 2021, the concept of university neijuan translated into China's competitive tech industry, which is the preferred destination for most graduates.
 With an increasing number of graduates with relevant educational qualifications, the job market is becoming very competitive.
 This leaves many to work in areas they are overqualified for, like becoming takeaway drivers.
-In association with these views, these pictures were popularised.
+In association with these views, these pictures were popularized.

 996 working culture

 Many graduates get involved in 996 working culture, like takeaway services, after they leave university.
-Many takeaway drivers deliver food for Meituan (美团), a delivery-service corporation with a highly-competitive business culture.
+Many takeaway drivers deliver food for Meituan, a delivery-service corporation with a competitive business culture.

-The rapid dissemination of neijuan across Chinese media and social platforms reveals how deeply the concept resonates with the lived experiences of China's younger generations.
-From university students like the Involuted King to overworked tech employees and food delivery drivers caught in the 996 work culture, neijuan captures a sense of relentless pressure and diminishing returns in education and employment.
-Its rise as a cultural buzzword reflects growing disillusionment among young people, who increasingly question whether intense competition truly leads to meaningful success.
-As a social critique, neijuan not only describes widespread burnout, but also challenges dominant values around productivity, ambition, and what it means to live a fulfilling life in China.
+Economic overproduction

+Beginning in 2024, the Chinese Communist Party (CCP), in its theoretical journal Qiushi, has identified neijuan as a macroeconomic concern.
+In the context of macroeconomics, neijuan has been defined as "unhealthy competition in which economic actors seeking to maintain their position in a market, or competing for share of a limited market, constantly invest substantial resources and energy without generating any profit growth."
+With falling production costs and sales prices leading to concern over deflation, the CCP has sought to combat neijuan by guiding and regulating private businesses and standardizing nationwide market conditions.